TanYikai/pickasso/ReadMe.md

 </br>

-Click on the `Pickasso.exe` file to play the game.
+Click on the `Pickasso.exe` file to play the game.</br> To learn more on the development of the game, click on the `Design Document.pdf` file.

 </br>